Yeezy (company): Website

-On February 7, 2025, following West sharing a controversial string of posts on X, many of which were deemed as homophobic, ableist, and misogynistic, multiple new clothing items were released onto the website, including a T-shirt collaboration with the brand Sean John, owned by music mogul Sean "Diddy" Combs, and a T-shirt with White Lives Matter written on it, similar to the one showcased during Yeezy Season 9.
+On February 7, 2025, following West sharing a controversial string of posts on Twitter, many of which were deemed as homophobic, ableist, and misogynistic.
+Multiple new clothing items were released onto the website, including a T-shirt collaboration with the brand Sean John, owned by Sean "Diddy" Combs, an infamous music mogul who was recently charged with sex trafficking, and a T-shirt with the text "White Lives Matter," similar to the one showcased during Yeezy Season 9.
+The HD-01 series of hoodies shares a design with artwork used for West's unreleased 2015 album So Help Me God.
+However, it is more likely a reference to a leaked video in which Combs assaulted his then-girlfriend Cassie Ventura who was wearing a hoodie with the same design.

-On February 10, 2025, all items were removed from the Yeezy website, and a $20 white shirt featuring a swastika, which West had previously showcased on social media, resembling the symbol of the Nazi Party was the only available product.
+On February 10, 2025, all items were removed from the Yeezy website, and a $20 white shirt featuring a Nazi swastika—which West had previously showcased on social media—was put up for sale as the only available product.
 This came directly after another ad for Yeezy featuring West recording himself speaking aired during Super Bowl LIX on four local Fox stations (network-owned KTTV in Los Angeles, WTXF-TV in Philadelphia and WAGA-TV in Atlanta, as well as KTVI in St. Louis affiliate), leading millions of viewers to visit the website and be witness to it.
 The shirt was titled "HH-01," presumably intended as an antisemitic dog whistle for the phrase "Heil Hitler."
 On February 11, the website went offline.
-Shopify, the e-commerce company that was used by Yeezy.com, told CBS MoneyWatch, "This merchant did not engage in authentic commerce practices and violated our terms, so we removed them from Shopify."
+Shopify, the e-commerce company that was used by yeezy.com, told CBS MoneyWatch, "this merchant did not engage in authentic commerce practices and violated our terms, so we removed them from Shopify."
 According to West, the actions taken by Shopify did not negatively impact his sales, as he claims to have made US$40 million between all his businesses after uploading the "HH-01" shirt.
-Yeezy.com was brought back online on February 13, with a scribbled message reading "YEEZY STORES COMING SOON", followed by a drawing of a heart.
+Yeezy.com was brought back online on February 13, with the only content being a scribbled message reading "YEEZY STORES COMING SOON" followed by a drawing of a heart.

 On July 10, a Chinese version of the website's Yeezy Supply section was made available to customers who purchased tickets to West's July 12 concert in Shanghai.
 The site was fully brought back online on August 9, 2025.